dbrg77/dbrg77.github.io/content/posts/2025-10-16-photo-grid-testing.md

 <script src="{{ "js/lightbox-plus-jquery.min.js" | relURL }}"></script>
 ```

-Finally, I add the following css styling to the custom css file of my hugo site:
+Finally, I add the following css styling to the custom css file of my hugo site[^1]:

+[^1]: The responsive design part is to ensure pictures are shown in decent size on mobile devices where the browser window is very narrow.
+This may kill the 3 by 3 grid, and the photos will be shown in 2 or 1 per row.
+I'm fine with showing smaller thumbnails, so I don't want this behaviour.
+Therefore, I eventually deleted the responsive design part of the css.

 ```css
 .photo-grid {